semicolonmystery/MCRPi/README.md

 # MCRPi
-This program will automaticaly configure minecraft server with button shutdown and other shutdown scripts and much more.
-It even supports bungeecord.
-It even has power saving mode if someone is not playing on spefific server for some time, than it will shutdown that server and raspberry pi.
+This small program can setup new minecraft server in less than five minutes with boot and shutdown scripts.
+You can shutdown you raspberry pi by a button but dont worry about that server that is running becose it will shutdown before raspberry pi.
+That server will automaticaly run after every boot.

 Step by step:
   1. Open terminal on your raspberry pi and run these commands:<br/>